Australian Standard Garratt: In service

 Because of differences between the states, especially in regard to loading gauges, the sharpness of curves, and axle load, especially in Queensland, the design had to be a compromise, which went against the idea of having a standardised design.

-To enable the long-wheelbase engine units to negotiate sharp curves, the leading driving wheels were designed to be flangeless, but this proved to be a major flaw as it led to a tendency for the locomotives to derail on curves and points.
+To enable the long-wheelbase engine units to negotiate sharp curves, the 1st and 3rd driving wheels (Note: Counting from the leading end of each power bogie) were designed to be flangeless, but this proved to be a major flaw as it led to a tendency for the locomotives to derail on curves and points.
 Another key problem, which made the ASGs unpopular with locomotive crews, was that the firebox door opened flat on the floor of the driving cab, maximising heat radiation into the crew compartment.
 This resulted in them having fairly short lives with most withdrawn by the mid-1950s.
 Some were resold for use on the Emu Bay and Fyansford Cement Works Railways where they would have more successful careers.